-Villa Tasca is located in an 8 hectare park full of citrus groves and old trees.
-While the Villa has a sixteenth-century structure, the oasis that protects it is one of the most emblematic gardens of nineteenth-century Sicilian Romanticism.
+Villa Tasca stands in an 8-hectare park full of citrus groves and centuries-old trees.
+While the Villa has a sixteenth-century layout, the oasis that protects it is one of the most emblematic gardens of nineteenth-century Sicilian Romanticism.

-The sinuous shapes of the stone-bordered flower beds and the luxuriant vegetation of tropical origin mean that once you enter you have the feeling of being immersed in a world full of silence and suggestions.
+The sinuous shapes of the stone-edged flowerbeds and the luxuriant vegetation of tropical origin mean that once inside you have the feeling of being immersed in a world full of silence and suggestions.

-The lawns allow you to live the garden in everyday life with lightness and simplicity.
+The English lawns allow you to experience the garden even in everyday life with lightness and simplicity.
 The large and bright interiors are characterized by frescoes and majolica representing rock scenes that give a feeling of serenity and liveliness.

 A historic home, a family home, an enchanted garden where Wagner, Goethe and many others loved to spend time.
 Your stay will be an experience of wine, food, botany and history, where you can also celebrate the important moments of your life.